 If you really have set your mind on acquiring a Di-Faced Tenner, buy it from a trustworthy gallery or make sure it has a certificate and hologram from Lazarides.
 That’s the only way to make sure you got the real deal.

 Do you own a Di-Faced Tenner and you’re not sure about the authenticity of it?
-Get in touch with and I will help you check it.
+Get in touch with and we will help you check it.

 We have gotten a lot of request to give out a certificate.
 We simply cannot.
 UP & COMING ART can assist you with checking the authenticity, but only for your own private collection.
 Not for commercial purposes.